liyue1163/FEM-Elastic-Objects/README.md

 # FEM-Elastic-Objects
-The finite element method for 3D-elastic objects
+The finite element method for 3D-elastic objects, this simualtion uses tetrahedron as the basic space volume.

 ## Compilation for Testing